Zbeyer/trf/Studies/Books/Jonah.md

 - There is a strong connection with Doves and water.
 - Sameria was destroyed by the Assirans around this time
 - Gentiles believed when the Hebrews would not
+- Jonah is asleep in the boat during a storm, Jesus is asleep in the boat during a storm
+-

 ## Context